maury91/miauflix/README.md

 To obtain an access key, navigate to https://www.themoviedb.org/settings/api and create a new application.

 Copy the API key and paste it in the `.env` file as the value for `TMDB_API_ACCESS_TOKEN`.

+### VPN

+I use NordVPN simply because I currently have a subscription, you can use any VPN provider that you want.
+Pull requests to add support for other VPN providers are welcome.

+To configure NordVPN, we are going to navigate to https://my.nordaccount.com/dashboard/nordvpn/access-tokens/ and generate a new token.

+Add the toke to the `.env` file as the value for `NORDVPN_TOKEN`.

+You can also add the country that you want to use as the value for `NORDVPN_COUNTRY`, the name is a little bit confusing because you can also specify a City or Server, refer to [NordVPN Docker](https://github.com/bubuntux/nordvpn?tab=readme-ov-file#environment-variables) for more information.

 ### Database